 Projecting the future demand for affordable housing is challenging because the affordable housing market is dependent upon economic conditions, which are difficult to forecast.
 Affordable housing is also a relative issue; all housing is "affordable" to somebody.
-There is no one solution to making housing affordable to everyone; however, a possible tool, from a regulatory standpoint, is to require new housing developments to provide a range of housing types and sizes, in various locations, to help ensure a diverse housing stock and maximize housing choices for every individual.
+There is no one solution to making housing affordable to everyone; however, a possible tool from a regulatory standpoint is to require new housing developments to provide a range of housing types and sizes in various locations to help ensure a diverse housing stock and maximize housing choices for every individual.

 The City of Savannah's Housing and Neighborhood Services Department and partners have been working on this issue for years.
-In 2008 the Savannah Affordable Housing & Regulatory Reform Task Force release a report detaining the status of affordable housing in Savannah.
+In August 2020 Mayor Van R. Johnson,II, established the Housing Savannah Task Force, with the mission "to assess local housing needs and opportunities, and develop a comprehensive plan to improve housing availability, accessibility and affordability for everyone."

-The Task Force defined affordable housing as: "Privately or publicly owned housing, in good condition, for households who generally earn less than \$48,000 a year and who pay no more than 30% of their gross household income to rent or purchase a dwelling."
+The Task Force defined affordable housing as: "Housing in good condition that can typically be rented or purchased without households paying more than 30% of gross income or fair market rents."